 I used to hate this song.
 If it came on I’d demand it be turned off.
 Not sure when I did a 180 on it.
 Now it makes me happy every time I hear it.
 I have no idea why.
 It has mostly awful 80’s synth that feels nothing like a traditional Christmas carol.
 The lyrics are kind of stupid.
 Yet it grew on me.
 My kids love this song.
 Respect to Paul McCartney for creating a holiday classic that truly stands out.
 There’s not another Christmas song like it.

 These final two songs are the best of the best.
 There are no Christmas songs greater.
 Either of these songs could move me to tears if the mood is right.
-Either one of them makes me truly sad if played between January and October because they make me wish it was Christmas.
+Either one of them makes me truly sad if played for some reason between January and October because they make me wish it was Christmas.
 They bring back every great memory I have of Christmas growing up.
 They make me think of my three kids and how they’ve brought the magic back to Christmas.
 They will never be topped:

 The Christmas Song (Merry Christmas to You) – Nat “King” Cole